 The Broad Room is an activist training camp.
-We’re building an army of young women to take political action and resist the right-wing agenda.
+We’re building an army of young women to take political action and fight back.

 Who we are

 We’re a collective of young women with backgrounds in politics and local government.
 Real Talk: the world of politics and political activism can seem impenetrable, bureaucratic, and (no surprise) dominated by men.
 Because we work in politics, we have access to badass women who have been on the front lines of progressive change for decades—and we wanted to share these networks with women across NYC.
 We wanted to make sure the women of NYC – who flooded the Capitol and cramped subways to JFK – had the tools, knowledge, and networks, to continue showing up.